PGrabinski/PGrabinski/resume.md

  The thesis is a result of participation in the Bogolubov-Infeld Programme 2016 at JINR in Dubna where I was working on the project "Entanglement Entropy in 2D Conformal Field Theory".

 ----
 ### Computer Science Profile at [Liceum Ogólnokształcące nr XIV im.
-Polonii Belgijskiej](https://lo14.wroc.pl/), Wrocław 09.2007-04.2010
+Polonii Belgijskiej](https://lo14.wroc.pl/), Wrocław, 09.2007-04.2010

 # Organizations
 ## [Physics Students' Society "Migacz"](http://migacz.edu.pl/)